SG-73/GFG-Hackathon/README.md

 7. **Responsive Design:** The app's responsive design ensures that it is accessible and functional on various devices and screen sizes.

 ### How to Use the App
-•	Enter the name of the city for which you want to generate a prediction.
+- Enter the name of the city for which you want to generate a prediction.
-•	Enter the desired values for all of the input factors.
+- Enter the desired values for all of the input factors.
-•	Click the "Calculate" button.
+- Click the "Calculate" button.
-•	The app will generate a prediction of the AQI for the given location and conditions.
+- The app will generate a prediction of the AQI for the given location and conditions.

+### Prerequisites to run
-- Prerequisites to run the code (GFG_AQI.ipynb): NIL
+- the code (GFG_AQI.ipynb): NIL
-- Prerequisites to run the code (AQI_Prediction.py): Streamlit
+- the code (AQI_Prediction.py): Streamlit
-- Prerequisites to run the web app: NIL
+- the web app: NIL